-My name is Jonas Andersen and am currently working as a consultant at Technological Institute in Aarhus.
+My name is Jonas Andersen and am currently working as a specialist at Technological Institute in Aarhus.
 My main areas and projects are concerning the up-scaling and improvement of growing insect biomass on a large scale.
 A lot of my focus is regarding the temperature, food composition and availability.

 My higher education started at Aarhus University in 2005.
 I finished my bachelor 2008 hereafter I started my Masters.
 I was lucky enough to end up doing my masters projects at the department of Zoophysiology at Aarhus University under the supervision of Tobias Wang from 2010 to Nov.
 2011.
 My project was on in vivo magnetic resonance imaging (MRI) real time blood flow measurements in digesting snakes.
 During that year, with the help of Steffen Ringgaard and the MRI research center, Aarhus University hospital, Skejby, I got comfortable with scanning techniques, specifically MRI and CT scans, visualizing blood vessels in snakes and various other deceased animals, using different contrast agencies.